Sample Complexity Bounds for Learning High-dimensional Simplices in Noisy Regimes: Statistical Learning of Noisy Simplices

 Obviously, there exist at most $\binom{\vert \mathrm{T}_{\epsilon}(\mathrm{C}^{K}(\boldsymbol{p}, R))\vert}{K+1}$ simplices in $\widehat{\mathbb{S}}(\mathrm{C}^{K}(\boldsymbol{p}, R))$.
 The following lemma states that this set is a sufficiently good representative for all $\left(\underline{\theta},\bar{\theta}\right)$-isoperimetric $K$-simplices inside $\mathrm{C}^{K}(\boldsymbol{p}, R)$. \begin{lemma} For any $\epsilon \in \left(0,1\right)$, denote the set of all possible $K$-simplices with the vertices in $ \mathrm{T}_{\frac{\alpha \epsilon}{K+1}}(\mathrm{C}^{K}(\boldsymbol{p}, R))$ as $\widehat{\mathbb{S}}(\mathrm{C}^{K}(\boldsymbol{p}, R))$.
 Then, the resulting set is an $\epsilon$-representative set for all $\left(\underline{\theta},\bar{\theta}\right)$-isoperimetric $K$-simplices in $\mathrm{C}^{K}(\boldsymbol{p}, R)$, as long as we have:

-\end{lemma} The proof of this lemma can be find in appendix section \ref{ProofLemma2}.
-This way, the finite candidate set $\mathbb{S}^{\mathcal{D}}_K$ can be formed and we can jump to the final stage of our algorithm for finding a ``good" candidate for the true simplex.
+\end{lemma} The proof can be found in Section \ref{sec:proof of lemmas} of the Appendix.
+This way, the finite candidate set $\mathbb{S}^{\mathcal{D}}_K$ can be formed and we can jump to the next stage of our algorithm for finding a ``good" candidate for the true simplex.